openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 Podman is another tool for deploying container-based workloads onto RHEL systems.
-It does not support the Kubernetes and OpenShift APIs that users will be used to seeing in single-node and full OpenShift clusters, and users have asked us to provide a way to have a consistent deployment experience for all topologies and sizes.
+It does not support the Kubernetes and OpenShift APIs that users will be used to seeing in single-node and full OpenShift clusters, such as Kubernetes orchestration, services, etc.  Users have asked us to provide a way to have a consistent deployment experience for all OpenShift topologies and sizes.

 ### Single-node OpenShift

-Single-node OpenShift uses far more resources than are available in the field edge devices where MicroShift will be used.
+Single-node OpenShift targets server-class hardware or cloud VMs and therefore uses far more resources than are available in the field edge devices where MicroShift will be used.
 [Work is being done](https://github.com/openshift/enhancements/blob/master/enhancements/workload-partitioning/management-workload-partitioning.md) to address the resource consumption, but it is primarily focused on CPU utilization and not RAM or over-the-wire upgrade costs.

+Single-node OpenShift is designed to encapsulate management of the underlying operating system, and does not support the sort of user-built images that are needed to support edge device scenarios.

+Single-node OpenShift relies on being installed and does not support the sort of factory imaging process using customer-built images that is typically needed for edge devices.

+Single-node OpenShift, like other standalone OpenShift configurations, implements a roll-forward deployment model and does not support rolling the system back when an issue is encountered during upgrades.

-### Separate Binaries
+### Separate Binaries or Processes

-Running the different control plane components as separate binaries, instead of compiling them into one, would be easier to support as dependencies drift apart.
+Running the different control plane components as separate processes using different binaries, instead of compiling them into one, would be easier to support as dependencies drift apart.
 However, go binaries are large and splitting them apart would increase RAM consumption far beyond the allowance.

+Separate processes would also require more complex orchestration to start, stop, upgrade, etc. We want to avoid recreating or running all of the logic currently in OpenShift's cluster operators.

 ## Infrastructure Needed [optional]